Noma – eradicating a preventable disease to save lives

 Policy

-FDI advocates for the inclusion of oral health for all in the policies of governments around the world.
+- FDI advocates for the inclusion of oral health for all in government policies and health surveillance systems worldwide, to strengthen the leadership of Ministries of health through improved inter- and multisectoral collaboration.1

-FDI supports research to improve and share understanding of the epidemiological and aetiological factors contributing to the onset of noma, as well as its pathophysiological mechanisms and ways to tackle the modifiable causes of noma.5
+- FDI supports research to improve and share understanding of the epidemiological and aetiological factors contributing to the onset of noma, as well as its pathophysiological mechanisms and ways to tackle the modifiable causes of noma.

 FDI recommends that all health and social care professionals, particularly those working in areas where noma is prevalent, should:

-• emphasise optimal oral hygiene and nutrition to help prevent the development of noma;
+- Emphasize the importance of optimal oral hygiene and nutrition to help prevent the development of noma.

-• recognise that progression occurs within days so early identification and prompt treatment is vital;
+- Recognize that progression occurs within days so early identification and prompt treatment are vital.

-• be familiar with the WHO treatment guidelines.4
+- Be familiar with the WHO treatment guidelines.3

 In areas where noma is endemic, FDI recommends that all health and social care professionals apprise themselves of education and training that:

-• includes the basic principles of oral examination and recognition of the reversible (necrotising ulcerative gingivitis and oedema) and irreversible (gangrenous, scarring and sequalae) stages of noma;4
+- Includes the basic principles of oral examination and recognition of the reversible (simple gingivitis, necrotising ulcerative gingivitis and oedema) and irreversible (gangrenous, scarring and sequalae) stages of noma;2

 Keywords